atakanaltok/awesome-useful-websites/README.md

 * https://musclewiki.com/
 * http://bitesize.io/ - Learn how to apply psychology based tips and notions in your daily life
 * https://jinay.dev/just-a-minute/ - To test your chronoception (sene of passing time)
+* https://www.futureme.org/ - Write a Letter to your future self